Everything You Need To Know About Choosing A Deodorant

-You've probably heard the allegations linking aluminum salts, the sweat-blocking agents used in traditional antiperspirant, with alarming health risks like breast cancer.
-While those claims have been largely disputed by The American Cancer Society, many brands have since formulated aluminum-free options, which can mask B.O. but not the sweat that comes with it.
+You've probably heard the allegations linking aluminium salts, the sweat-blocking agents used in traditional antiperspirant, with alarming health risks like breast cancer.
+While those claims have been largely disputed by The American Cancer Society, many brands have since formulated aluminium-free options, which can mask BO but not the sweat that comes with it.
 The whole dilemma makes shopping for effective — and safe — pit-stain control in the heat of summer a real headache.

 Advertisement